-We work closely in partnership with commissioners, mental health trusts, GPs, clinicians, local community groups and people in the criminal justice service, to help better understand the needs and identify the right support and care for our clients.
+We work closely in partnership with commissioners, mental health trusts, GPs, clinicians, local community groups and people in the criminal justice service to help better understand the needs and identify the proper support and care for our clients.

-We have a breadth of experience and expertise especially around managing risk and enabling the hardest to reach to join in and make positive changes to their lives and the community in which they live.
+We have a breadth of experience and expertise, especially around managing risk and enabling the hardest-to-reach to join in and make positive changes to their lives and the community in which they live.

 Economic Well-being